fltk-rs/fltk-rs/README.md

 ## Dependencies

 Rust version > 1.38.
-CMake and a C++ compiler need to be installed and in your PATH for a crossplatform build.
+CMake and a C++17 compiler need to be installed and in your PATH for a crossplatform build.

 - Windows: No dependencies.
 - MacOs: No dependencies.